-(or descendants, per stirpes).
+Primary Beneficiary Designation: Spouse is the beneficiary of 1⁄2 of the benefits and the Trustee of the Bypass Trust is the beneficiary of the other 1⁄2 of the benefits; the contingent beneficiary is the Trustee in the Will (or descendants, per stirpes).
 See, e.g., Exhibit 7 for similar wording, splitting plan benefits between spouse and QTIP Trust.
 Assuming all of the benefits are community property, the surviving spouse is receiving her community share outright and can clearly do a spousal IRA rollover as to that half.
-The participant's half will pass directly to the Trustee of the Bypass Trust, so no acceleration of IRD should occur.
+The participant's half will pass directly to the Trustee of the Bypass Trust, so no acceleration of IRD should occur (which happens when the fiduciary has discretion to use IRD assets to fund a pecuniary amount).
 The amount may be too large, however, and needs to be monitored.
 The Bypass Trust must meet all of the trust regulatory requirements to obtain designated beneficiary treatment.
+A formula could be used in the beneficiary designation form to divide the Trustee's share between a Bypass Trust and a Marital Trust created in the Will or Living Trust Agreement.
+Or, a "one-lung" trust (meeting QTIP trust requirements) could be named as the beneficiary of the decedent's half of the IRA.
+In that case, the trust could serve as either a Bypass Trust or a Marital Trust, and the trust could be severed into two separate trusts based on the decedent's remaining estate tax exemption amount, if desired.